MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/basics/composition.md

 ## Component containtment

-Here we let a component render any number of child components dynamically, without known what they are.
+Here we let a component render any number of child components dynamically, without knowing what they are in advance.

 This is common for a sidebar or a dialog as generic boxes of other components.